KavinPalanichamy/BachelorThesis/README.md

+# Ball-on-Plate (BPS) Balancing System

 This project explores the design, construction, and control of a ball-on-plate (BPS) balancing system.
 The system utilizes a 3RRS (Revolute-Revolute-Spherical) parallel manipulator as the platform, a resistive touch screen for ball position feedback, and a PID controller to achieve stable balancing and trajectory tracking.
 The project also includes a detailed Simulink model for simulation, analysis, and controller tuning.

 <div class="row justify-content-center">
     <div class="col-sm-8 mt-3 mt-md-0">